godotengine/godot-docs/classes/class_kinematicbody.rst

 If the body is standing on a slope and the horizontal speed (relative to the floor's speed) goes below ``slope_stop_min_velocity``, the body will stop completely.
 This prevents the body from sliding down slopes when you include gravity in ``linear_velocity``.
 When set to lower values, the body will not be able to stand still on steep slopes.

-If the body collides, it will change direction a maximum of ``max_bounces`` times before it stops.
+If the body collides, it will change direction a maximum of ``max_slides`` times before it stops.

 ``floor_max_angle`` is the maximum angle (in radians) where a slope is still considered a floor (or a ceiling), rather than a wall.
 The default value equals 45 degrees.